 Preliminary results can be viewed here.
 For a quick presentation of the main findings, click here.
 For the repo, click here.

-TL;DR: The study examines how both thinking abilities and behavioral/personality traits affect Irish students' Maths and English performance.
-While cognitive abilities were the strongest predictor overall (especially for boys), behavioral traits like focus and conscientiousness also mattered significantly (especially for girls in Maths).
-In Maths, these abilities tend to work together, while in English, strength in one area can somewhat make up for weakness in another.
-The study shows that while being "smart" matters most for school success, skills like focus and self-discipline also significantly impact grades - and the best educational approaches should develop both, while considering gender differences in how these factors interact.
+TL;DR: This study examines how both thinking abilities and behavioral traits affect Irish students' Maths and English performance.
+Cognitive abilities were the strongest predictor overall (especially for boys), while behavioral traits like focus and conscientiousness mattered significantly (especially for girls in Maths).
+While being "smart" matters most for school success, skills like focus and self-discipline also significantly impact grades—educational approaches should develop both while considering gender differences.

-Abstract: This study investigates the combined impact of cognitive and noncognitive abilities on academic performance in Maths and English among Irish secondary school students, with a focus on gender differences.
-Using data from the Growing Up in Ireland longitudinal study, linear and translog production functions are applied to model these relationships.
-The findings show that cognitive abilities are the most influential predictors of academic performance across all students, with a slightly stronger correlation observed in male students.
-Noncognitive factors, particularly Focused Behavior and Conscientiousness, also play a significant role, especially for female students in Maths.
-The interaction between cognitive and noncognitive factors differs by subject: in Maths, they often complement each other, while in English, one can more easily compensate for the other.
-However, the ability of noncognitive skills to offset cognitive limitations has its limits, with behavioral skills providing greater flexibility than personality traits.
-The study also reveals diminishing returns in ability development, particularly in English.
-These results suggest that educational strategies that address both cognitive and noncognitive development, tailored to gender and subject-specific needs, may be more effective in narrowing academic achievement gaps.
-Additionally, the findings emphasize the need to consider whether noncognitive measures reflect changeable behaviors or more stable personality traits when designing educational interventions.
+Abstract: This study investigates the combined impact of cognitive and noncognitive abilities on academic performance in Maths and English among Irish secondary school students, focusing on gender differences.
+Using data from the Growing Up in Ireland longitudinal study, linear and translog production functions are applied.
+Findings show cognitive abilities are the strongest predictors of academic performance, with slightly stronger effects for boys.
+Noncognitive factors, particularly Focused Behavior and Conscientiousness, also play a significant role, especially for girls in Maths.
+Results suggest addressing both cognitive and noncognitive development tailored to gender and subject-specific needs could narrow academic achievement gaps.

 Preliminary results can be viewed here.